 No matter how hard you and your child try to manage bedwetting, it can sure add a lot of stress to childhood.
 But while it may often be difficult to find the good in the situation (like during those late-night changes), there are reasons why bedwetting doesn’t have to lead to all sorts of worry and lost sleep for you both.
-And with the extra discretion and underwear-like fit they get from Goodnites®, your child can wake up each morning feeling dry and confident.
+Check out these 10 – and share them with your child too.

-Until your child outgrows nighttime wetting, there are effective ways to manage it, such as talking openly to ease their fears, establishing a bedtime routine and creating a comfortable atmosphere to get a good night’s sleep.
+Until your child outgrows nighttime wetting, there are effective ways to manage it, such as talking openly to ease their fears, establishing a bedtime routine, and creating a comfortable atmosphere to get a good night’s sleep.
 You also may want to avoid giving your child caffeinated drinks, as caffeine can be a bladder irritant.
 Using absorbent underpants such as Goodnites® NightTime Underwear is another way to help a child stay dry at night.
 When your child wakes with wet Goodnites pants, there’s a very good chance they’ll still have dry sheets.

 Most children who wet the bed have at least one parent or close relative who also experienced nighttime wetting as a child.
 In fact, a good indicator of when a child will stop wetting the bed is often when the adult relative stopped wetting.

-Because nighttime wetting is most often caused by a bladder that has not fully developed yet, it is not usually a sign that your child has a serious health problem.
+One of the most common reasons for bedwetting is that the bladder has not fully developed yet.
+Nighttime wetting is not usually a sign that your child has a serious health problem.
 Of course, it’s always a good idea to bring your child to the doctor for a full evaluation to rule out any medical conditions.

 While you might think “my child wets the bed on purpose,” that’s not the case.
-Kids do not wet the bed on purpose.
+Kids do not intentionally wet the bed.
 It’s important not to make them feel like nighttime wetting is their fault.
-Yelling at your child or making him feel bad about nighttime wetting will only hurt his self-esteem.
+Yelling at your child or making them feel bad about nighttime wetting will only hurt their self-esteem.